waltersmartinsf/MachineLearning/README.md

 ---

-For Python, there are some packages that can use to create a machine learning script/project.
+For Python, there are some packages that can be used to create a machine learning script/project.

 Some useful packages are: